Dow plunges 666 points -- worst day since Brexit

 The latest corporate earnings, which typically drive stock prices, left the markets unimpressed.

 Shares of Google parent Alphabet (GOOGL) slumped 5% even after the tech behemoth posted its first $100 billion sales year.
 Disappointing iPhone sales left Apple (AAPL) down 4%.
-ExxonMobil (XOM) was the biggest loser on the Dow on Friday, sinking 7% after its results widely missed expectations.
+ExxonMobil (XOM) sank 5% after its results widely missed expectations.

+Selling was widespread.
+Amazon was one of just 27 stocks in the S&P 500 to finish the day higher.

 "You've had a stock market that's gone absolutely crazy based on tax reform juicing earnings," said Winer.
 "And numbers are coming in that are OK, but not blowing the doors off."